 The Green dot on the map above was recently found during upkeeping.
 It is now the top priority.
 The white area has never been cleared.
 It is 100% covered in Ivy.
 It was at this point I made Blackberries my priority for new work.

 Pullings left beside the road for pickup get vandalized, so it is necessary to deal with the pullings without staff help.
 Tightly wrapped, compact coils compost by themselves if piled and turned once or twice a year.
 The piles disappear within about 3 years.
 They work best in dappled shade with a bit of shelter from rain.
 After pulling ivy for the 45 minutes (to an hour) necessary to fill a bag, you will be thankful for an excuse to stand up and walk around - so a central compost pile a little ways away is not a bad thing.

-Another claim seen frequently on the web is that English Ivy will not compost.
+A claim seen frequently on the web is that English Ivy will not compost.
 They never clarify but It is my guess that either a) they are just repeating what they read elsewhere on the web, or that b) they are referring to adding ivy to your 'normal' compost pile.
 Garden composts do their work within one year.
 Ivy takes longer than that so yes, it should not be added to your 'normal' compost pile.
 But a pile of just Ivy, layered three bags high, will indeed compost itself.

 Once cleared, there is no re-growth and very few new infestations.
 The cleared sections need to be revisited every 5 years or so.
 My first 3-year upkeep was a waste of time - too few plants for too much time spent looking for them.
 Upkeep must be done in early spring for the best visibility - before new leaves appear and after last year's leaf-fall has decomposed.
 I am continuing to find spots that are clearly old enough to have existed, but been missed, in the original clearing.